vittoriabitton/nx_hailo/README.md

 ## Installing in your project

-If installing as a Git dependency, you should make sure that the `:sparse` option is used:
+If installing as a Git:

 ```elixir
 [